-How One Family's Fight With Epilepsy Led To The First Marijuana-Based Pharmaceutical
+How One Boy's Fight With Epilepsy Led To The First Marijuana-Derived Pharmaceutical

 The first prescription medication extracted from the marijuana plant is poised to land on pharmacists' shelves this fall.
 Epidiolex, made from purified cannabidiol, or CBD, a compound found in the cannabis plant, is approved for two rare types of epilepsy.